cloudrobotics/cloudrobotics.github.io/iccr2017/calls.md

 ---

 ## Special issue
-A selection of the best papers will be invited to submit an extended version for a Special Issue for the Journal of Software Engineering (JOSER).
+A selection of the best papers will be invited to submit an extended version for a Special Issue for the Journal of Software Engineering for Robotics(JOSER).
 - Architectures and middleware solutions for cyber-physical systems
 - Domain Specific Languages for cloud robotics and cyber-physical systems
 - Software engineering practices for networked robots